3. Why, when and where can one be tested?

 This strategy aims to stem the outbreak of new cases and limit the epidemic's relapse during this period of gradual easing of measures.

 If the population is not systematically screened at the onset of symptoms, there is a risk that we may have to revert to stricter containment and to a suspension of some activities or a reclosure of certain premises.

-If you present any acute respiratory symptoms (coughing, sore throat, shortness of breath) with or without fever, with an impression of fever or muscle pain and/or a sudden loss of smell or taste, it is strongly recommended that you undergo a screening test by contacting one of the 5 sampling centres in the canton.
+If you present any acute respiratory symptoms (coughing, sore throat, shortness of breath) with or without fever, with an impression of fever or muscle pain and/or a sudden loss of smell or taste, it is strongly recommended that you undergo a screening test by contacting the Geneva University Hospitals (HUG) sampling centre.

 Assess your need to undergo a screening test

 Before doing a screening, you can also choose to assess your risk level by doing a HUG Coronarisk test.
 Answer all the questions of the Geneva University Hospitals (HUG) Coronarisk test (in French) as accurately as possible.
 The HUG will then advise you on the appropriate steps to take.

 9:00-17:30 | 7/7

 Direct access, from the outside, entry through the tent located behind the "Morier" building, sector E reserved for people suffering from recently appeared acute respiratory symptoms and fever over 38°.

 In order to improve access to screening, the Geneva State Council established the conditions for the reimbursement of the screening test (detection of the virus during the acute phase of the infection) by the canton by decree of 28 May 2020.
 This effort was backed by the Confederation, which in turn decreed that the screening test would be free of charge.
 Consequently, since 25 June 2020, the Confederation covers the costs of coronavirus screening for all of the following situations: